How to Become a Speech-Language Pathologist in North Carolina

 During your supervised experience year, you’ll be supervised by a licensed SLP in North Carolina in a clinical setting as you learn to complete the clinical and diagnostic procedures required of an SLP in day-to-day practice.

-Your SEY plan, which you will develop with your supervisor, will break down the number of hours you’ll be expected to spend in assessment, diagnosis and evaluations; screening; habilitation, rehabilitation, and therapy; and counseling, staff meetings, and record keeping.
+You may complete your SEY through full-time work (nine months of 30 hours per week) or part-time work (18 months of at least 20 hours per week).
+Your SEY plan, developed with your supervisor, will break down the hours you’ll spend in assessment, diagnosis and evaluation, screening, habilitation and rehabilitation, therapy, counseling, staff meetings, and record keeping.

 CCC-SLP Certification